paradigmxyz/reth/book/getting_started/system_requirements.md

 # System Requirements

 ## Hardware
-- For an Archive node of Ethereum Mainnet, we recommend at least 3TB storage space: 1.8TB for state and 200GB for temp files
+- 64-bit architecture.
+- We recommend a minimum of 16GB RAM
 - We recommend using an SSD or NVMe, as an HDD may cause the node to fall behind the chain tip.
 Note that SSD performance can deteriorate when close to capacity.

-- We recommend a minimum of 16GB RAM and a 64-bit architecture.
+### Archive node
+- For an Archive node of Ethereum Mainnet, we recommend at least 3TB storage space: 1.8TB for state and 200GB for temp files

+### Full node
+- For an Ethereum Mainnet Full node, we recommend at least 400GB of storage.

 ## Software
 - rustc 1.66.0 (69f9c33d7 2022-12-12)